gianisalive/lucid_candy/README.md

 ## Testing
 Fully assembled device with current Arduino firmware is tested with a calibrated Keysight DSOX1204G oscilloscope/function generator.

+## Chanllenges
+In a nutshell, eliminating noises and extracting the signal is one of the most chanllenging part when it comes to designing the hardware and the software.
+Neurons communcate via electrical signals (Action Potentials).
+When neurons are ready to send signals to neighboring neurons, they produce about 100 mV spike in less than 3 ms. These signals are further attenuated (reduction in signal strength) by the surrounding anatomical structures.
+When the electrode receives the signal, it's been attenuated to uV scale.
+In order to extract the signals, we need to filter out the noise with minimal distortion to the signal.
+There're few methods suggest that're yet to be implemented, such as bandpass filter, CleanLine and infinite impulse response.

 ## Miscellaneous
 Some silly questions I asked:
  - [voltage offset](https://e2e.ti.com/support/data-converters/f/73/p/912858/3374371#3374371)